 Session#4: First-Generation Student Webinar - Mentors from the First-Generation Student Mentoring Program who are current first-gen students spoke about their experiences at Carthage and offered advice and tips while answering questions from incoming students.
 Watch the recorded webinar to learn more!
 Panelists: Mara Schwartz, ’21, Steve Machado, ’22, and Matthew Colinelli, ’22.

 Session #5: Supporting Diverse Students at Carthage - Carthage Assistant Dean of Students and Director of Equity and Inclusion Roger Moreano and students Ronny Onano, ’21, Grayson Breen, ’21, Sareena Volkman, ’21, and Sandra Masibayi, ’21 welcome First in Family students to Carthage!
 Learn why students love Carthage College and the support for equity and inclusion on campus!

 Session #6: Leading at Carthage and Beyond - Learn about leadership development and opportunities to get involved with leadership opportunities.
 Presented by: Liz Snider, Assistant Dean of Students and Director of Student Involvement!

 Session #7: Virtual Campus Resources Scavenger Hunt - Take the virtual resource scavenger hunt quiz to learn about the services and support offered by a number of different campus offices.
 Building familiarity with these services now will allow you to utilize them effectively and appropriately from the very first day of the semester!
-Offices on the scavenger hunt include the Center for Faith & Spirituality, the Registrar’s Office, the Office of Public Safety, the Office of Student Accounts, the Office of Student Financial Planning, the Division of Student Affairs central office, the Office of Residential Life, and the Health & Counseling Center.
+Offices on the scavenger hunt include the Center for Faith & Spirituality, the Registrar’s Office, the Office of Public Safety, the Office of Student Financial Services, the Division of Student Affairs central office, the Office of Residential Life, and the Health & Counseling Center.